fridolinvii/SignalCommander/README.md

 ```
 systemctl status transmission-daemon
 ```
 You need to do some additional changes.
-T do so stop the *transmission-daemon*
+To do so stop the *transmission-daemon*
 ```
 sudo systemctl stop transmission-daemon
 ```